AhmedAlzubairi1/Chess/README.md

 - Checks
 - Check Mates

+## Documentation
+- [Read the Docs](https://chess1.readthedocs.io/en/latest/) is where you will find a detailed explanation of what each method/function does

 When playing the game.
 This is how you move a piece:
 If you want to move a piece at 1A to 3B, just type : 1A to 3B The game would shift between players so that each player gets a turn until someone wins.